 Consider a $d$-dimensional tensor $A={(a_{i_1,\ldots,i_d})}_{0\leq i_j\leq n-1}$ of format $n\times n\times\cdots \times n$.
 It defines the following rational map

 where the polynomials $\psi_0,\ldots,\psi_{n-1}$ are homogeneous polynomials of degree $d-1$:

 As explained in Section \ref{sec:intro}, the eigendiscriminant of $A$ is the discriminant of the subscheme of $\PP^{n-1}$ defined by the fixed points of $\Psi$.
 By definition, the eigendiscriminant actually depends on the coefficients of $\Psi$ and therefore from now on we will refer to the eigendiscriminant of a rational map rather than a tensor.
-We also notice that in general there is not a unique tensor that yields a given rational map $\Psi$, but this is the case if one considers symmetric tensors which are of particular interest.
+We also notice that in general there is not a unique tensor that yields a given rational map $\Psi$, but this is the case if one considers symmetric tensors.

-Denote by $\UU$ the universal ring of coefficients of rational maps from $\PP^{n-1}$ to itself defined by homogeneous polynomials of degree $d-1$ (this the universal ring of coefficients of the polynomials $\psi_0,\ldots,\psi_{n-1}$).
-As proved in \cite[Theorem 4.1]{ASS17}, the eigendiscriminant $\Delta_{n,d}$ is an irreducible polynomial in $\UU$ of degree $n(n-1)(d-1)^{n-1}$.
-Similarly to resultants and discriminants, the eigendiscriminant of any rational map $\Phi$ of the same format with coefficients in any commutative ring $R$ is defined by specialization of $\Delta_{n,d}$ and is denoted by $\Delta_{n,d}(\Phi) \in R$.
-We notice that $\Delta_{n,d}$ is so far defined up to sign (see \cite[Section 4]{ASS17}).
+Denote by $\UU$ the universal ring of coefficients of rational maps from $\PP^{n-1}$ to itself defined by homogeneous polynomials of degree $d-1$ (this is the universal ring of coefficients of the polynomials $\psi_0,\ldots,\psi_{n-1}$).
+As proved in \cite[Theorem 4.1]{ASS17}, the eigendiscriminant $\Delta_{n,d}$ is an irreducible homogeneous polynomial in $\UU$ of degree $n(n-1)(d-1)^{n-1}$.
+Similar to resultants and discriminants, the eigendiscriminant of any rational map $\Phi$ of the same format with coefficients in any commutative ring $R$ is defined by specialization of $\Delta_{n,d}$ and is denoted by $\Delta_{n,d}(\Phi) \in R$.
+We notice that $\Delta_{n,d}$ is only defined up to sign by the above property.

 In what follows, we will focus on the cases $n=3,4$ and provide universal formulas that relate eigendiscriminants, resultants and discriminants.
 Such formulas provide computational tools for the eigendiscriminants and could actually serve as alternative definitions.
-In particular, they allow to evaluate them in many point (i.e.~rational maps) without ambiguity of sign or multiplicative constant, which is a very important property if one aims to compute class of eigendiscriminants by means of interpolation methods.
+In particular, they allow their evaluation in many point (i.e.~rational maps) without ambiguity of sign or multiplicative constant, which is a very important property if one aims to compute classes of eigendiscriminants by means of interpolation methods.